ed-tech-jim/joy-of-code/posts/svelte-5-for-beginners/svelte-5-for-beginners.md

 You can compose components by nesting them, using snippets which hold content that can be passed as props to components similar to slots, and communicate between components with the context API without props or events.

-Let's create an accordion component that has multiple accordion items.
+To demonstrate how wonderful component composition is in Svelte, let's create an accordion component that can have many accordion items.
 You can create these files inside an `accordion` folder:

 ```console
 accordion/